 Remote Capture: Digitising Documentary Heritage in Challenging Locations

-To be published in 2018 by Open Book Publishers.
 This is a must-read how-to guide if you are planning to embark on a scholarly digitisation project.
+It was published in 2018 by Open Book Publishers.
 Tailored to the specifications of the British Library’s EAP projects, it is full of sound, practical advice about planning and carrying out a successful digitisation project in potentially challenging conditions.

 From establishing the scope of the project, via practical considerations about equipment, work routines, staffing, and negotiating local politics, to backing up your data and successfully completing your work, Remote Capture walks you through every stage.
 Bursting with helpful hints, advice and experiences from people who have completed projects everywhere around the globe from Latin America to Africa to Asia, this book offers a taste of the challenges you might encounter and the best ways to find solutions.

 With a particular focus on the process of digitisation, whether using a camera or a scanner, Remote Capture is invaluable reading for anybody considering such a project.
 It will be particularly useful to anyone applying for an EAP grant, but the advice in these pages is necessary for anyone wondering how to go about digitising an archive.

 Digital appendices to accompany the publication can be accessed by clicking on the link: DOI: http://dx.doi.org/10.11647/OBP.0138.11

 From Dust to Digital: Ten Years of the Endangered Archives Programme